 Parvin Akter, CSO Leader at Shopno Shomaj Unnoyon Shongstha.

-Bangladesh is ranked 4th in the world for highest child marriage rates, and nearly 4.5 million girls are married before the age of 18, according to a 2017 UNICEF study.
+Bangladesh is ranked 4th in the world for the highest child marriage rates, and nearly 4.5 million girls are married before the age of 18, according to a 2017 UNICEF study.
 Despite government efforts to ban marriage before the age of 18, roughly 22% of girls find themselves married before they turn 18 with a fifth being married off before turning 15.

 A victim of child marriage herself, Parvin Akter of Natore wanted to give girls in her community a voice to fight this social malpractice and a means to stand on their own feet.